Frequently Asked Questions

 -

-My rate is $200 for the initial 60 minute intake session and $180 per 50 minute session.
 I reserve a limited number of reduced-rate spots for clients with financial need.
-If cost is a concern, feel free to mention it during your consult call so we can explore options together.
+If cost is a concern, feel free to mention it during your consult call so we can explore options together. -

 I am considered an out-of-network provider and do not bill insurance directly.